Flu & Pneumonia Vaccine Information

 Seasonal Flu & Pneumonia Vaccine Update:

 The best way to prevent the flu is by getting vaccinated.
-Patients may receive a flu shot at the following Flu Clinic location:
+Our Flu Clinic will begin Monday, September 9, 2024.
+Below is where you can receive your vaccine:

 Appointments: 863-680-7190

 Pneumonia vaccines protect against the threat of pneumonia - for our patients aged 65 and older who have not received the vaccination in prior years.
+You can receive this at your regularly scheduled appointment with your primary care provider.
 The pneumonia vaccine is recommended for those who suffer from chronic illnesses, especially cardiovascular disease, pulmonary disease, diabetes, and additional chronic conditions.
 The vaccine is not for people who suffer an allergic reaction to any of the ingredients, are moderately to severely ill at the time of injection, and it’s not recommended for women who are pregnant.

 Please note: